SuperOfficeDocs/superoffice-docs/docs/api/authentication/session-handling/suspend-session.md

 ```

 Initially, we create a new session for the user with username SAL0.
 If authentication fails, the current identity property of the `SoContext` class will be set to null.

+> [!NOTE]
+> The `Continue` method uses the value returned from `Suspend`.
+This allows continuing a session without login in again.
+This can be very useful in web servers.